 Hancock chose a different path than his two classmates.
 He, instead, focused on the Career Technical Education Pathway so he could start specialized work in welding as soon as he graduated.

-Hancock participated in the CCP Program and graduated from BYSHS and PCC this spring with his Associate in Science Degree as well as a Certificate in Welding Technology.
+Hancock participated in the CCP Program and graduated from BYSHS and PCC this spring with his Associate in Science Degree and a Certificate in Welding Technology.

 About PCC’s Career and College Promise Program: